 That’s why we’re really pleased to say that Gone For Good is now available nationally, allowing anyone to give away virtually anything to charity, anywhere in the UK.
 To make this happen, Gone for Good has partnered with two major national charities – British Heart Foundation and Cancer Research UK – and more will join in the coming weeks.

 Now you really can give away things to good cause as easily as ordering a cab online.
 It’s charity giving for the Uber generation.

-‘Josh’ joined as our Head of Client Services in 2016 and has over 9 years’ experience in the digital and technology industry in a range of both delivery and client-facing roles.
+‘Josh’ joined as our Head of Client Services in 2016 and has over a decade of experience in the digital and technology industry in a range of both delivery and client-facing roles.
 Josh works with our most key clients like the University of Manchester, several housing associations and larger charities to ensure that they are receiving an outstanding experience from the agency.
 He ensures that the long-term relationships between the agency and our clients are mutually productive by acting as the lead advocate and enabler for our clients.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.